henrik/fixme/README.md

 ### Selectively disable

-If you don't want your CI server to raise, make it set the environment variable `DO_NOT_RAISE_FIXMES`.
+If you don't want your CI server to raise, make it set the environment variable `DISABLE_FIXME_LIB`.
 I like having CI raise them, though.

 ### Do something other than raise